bendory/wordler/README.md

     * [x] optimize solver
 * [x] connect puzzler to solver
     * [x] gather statistics on iterations
+	* [ ] There's a resource leak somewhere in `wordler/main` such that it slows as it iterates.
+Find and fix that!
 * [ ] problems: /usr/share/dict does not include...
     * [ ] plurals
 	* [ ] fewer